 Most people think about the “risk” of investing.
 But few consider the risk of NOT investing.
 You really need to understand both sides of the risk coin…

-As financial coaches we understand that there are some time-tested truths in handling personal finances, but it is also important to continue learning, growing, and being overall educated on related topics.
+As a fee-only financial advisor and money coach, I know there are time-tested truths in handling personal finances, but it is also important to continue learning, growing, and being overall educated on related topics.
 As part of that professional growth process, we read a lot of books (and blogs, articles, etc of course).
-The book Simple Wealth, Inevitable Wealth is an interesting read with some important points to share.
+The book Simple Wealth, Inevitable Wealth is an interesting read with important points to share.
 It was recommended by our coaching mentors at Ramsey Solutions (Dave Ramsey’s company), and was written by financial advisor Nick Murray, who has been in the industry now for about fifty years.